animatlabs/animatlabs.github.io/_posts/2023-06-23-clean-architecture.md

 ---
 title: "Unleashing the Power of Clean Architecture: Guide to Building Future-Proof Software Systems"
 excerpt: >-
-  "Discover the essence of Clean Architecture in 2023.
+  "Discover the essence of Clean Architecture.
 In this comprehensive guide, a senior team member explains the purpose, implementation guidelines, and benefits of Clean Architecture.
 With a focus on .NET Core and MediatR, learn how to build scalable, maintainable, and testable applications.
 Explore code structure best practices and unleash the power of Clean Architecture for future-proof software systems."
 categories:
   - Technical
   - .NET